 On 20 July 2022, Ranil Wickremesinghe was elected as the ninth President of Sri Lanka via a parliamentarian election.

-On July 20, 2022, Ranil Wickremesinghe was elected as the new president of Sri Lanka.
+On July 20, 2022, Parliament elected Ranil Wickremesinghe as the new president, who took oath as the ninth President of Sri Lanka.

-In 2022, a political crisis started in Sri Lanka due to the power struggle between President Gotabaya Rajapaksa and the Parliament of Sri Lanka, and also due to the worsening economy of Sri Lanka since 2019.
+In 2022, a political crisis started in Sri Lanka due to the power struggle between President Gotabaya Rajapaksa and the Parliament, along with anti-government protests and a worsening economy since 2019.

-Since 2022, the Janatha Vimukthi Peramuna party has gained popularity.
+Since 2022, the third wing party Janatha Vimukthi Peramuna has gained popularity in Sri Lanka.

-On September 23, 2024, Anura Kumara Dissanayake was sworn in as Sri Lanka's new president after winning the presidential election.
+On September 23, 2024, Anura Kumara Dissanayake was sworn in as Sri Lanka's new president after winning the presidential election as a left-wing candidate.

-On November 14, 2024, President Anura Kumara Dissanayake's National People's Power (NPP) secured a two-thirds majority in parliament in the Sri Lankan parliamentary election.
+On November 14, 2024, President Anura Kumara Dissanayake's National People's Power (NPP) received a two-thirds majority in parliament in Sri Lankan parliamentary election.

 According to the 2024 Global Peace Index, Sri Lanka is the 100th most peaceful country in the world.